thisisandreeeee/llms-in-10-words/README.md

 # LLMs in 10 words

-Explain LLM concepts in 10 words or less.
+Complex LLM concepts explained in 10 words or less.

 ## Transformers